 The Problem: A Flawed Approach to Online Safety

-The current Online Safety Amendment (Social Media Minimum Age) Act enforces a blanket ban that is not only easy for children to circumvent but also creates a significant privacy risk for all Australians.
-Its biggest flaw is that it forces every single person in Australia—adults, kids, and even tourists—to hand over their sensitive ID to tech giants just to use an app.
+The current *Online Safety Amendment (Social Media Minimum Age) Act* enforces a blanket ban that is not only easy for children to circumvent but also creates a significant privacy risk.
+Its biggest flaw is that it forces every single person to undergo a one-time age verification when they create an account, or the first time they use an existing account in Australia.
+This forces adults, kids, and even tourists to hand over their sensitive ID to tech giants.

 This approach replaces parental responsibility with a blunt government mandate, and it won't work.